 - File name example =

 Salesforce DMP stores any data collected through online mechanisms (including user matching data) for a variable period as defined in the contractual agreement between Salesforce and the client.
 First-party imports remove any data not included in subsequent imports (full refresh).
+For best user match results, files should be uploaded frequently, or daily, even if the data output has no change.

 Amazon S3 Bucket Information